Community investment

 Case study

 In this new program, for each employee who walks at least 8,000 steps in a day, the Company donates one meal (20 yen).
 When we introduced this program in 2020, about 2,000 employees participated.
-In 2022, a total of 6,009 employees participated the program in May and October and we were able to donate 1,858,860 yen to TFT.
+In 2024, a total of 6,787 employees participated in the program in May and October, and we were able to donate 2,192,100 yen to TFT.
 As an added benefit, this program helped to build team spirit and interaction between colleagues, while also improving employee awareness and attitudes toward social contribution.

 Feedback from employees on the walking challenge program

-• 77% reported that volunteering changed in their behavior such as increased volunteering or being more vocal advocate of the company.
+• 75% reported that volunteering changed their behavior such as increased volunteering or being a more vocal advocate of the company

-• 64% reported that volunteering changed their personal impact such as self-confidence, job satisfaction and pride in the company.
+• 59% reported that volunteering had a personal impact such as on their self-confidence, job satisfaction and pride in the company

-• 63% reported that volunteering improved their job-related competencies such as communications, teamwork or leadership skills.
+• 64% reported that volunteering improved their job-related competencies such as communications, teamwork or leadership skills